-All downtime submissions must be sent no later than 3 weeks before the date of the event to allow the game team time to process them.
+All downtime submissions must be sent in no later than 4 weeks before the date of the upcoming event to allow the game team time to process them.
 All unspent Downtime Actions are then forfeit.
+New characters are able to benefit from downtime only if they are created and submitted before this deadline.